0xKolten/hacking-stellar-python-edition/3-assets.md

     show_balance('GCF4PQGCOFR245LDPRMBDGMD7VQMOGF2KQZJAWICB6JJ337NDPUQR66E')
 ```

 The big change in this script compared to the previous version is that it loops through all of the available balances that an account has.
 In the loop, we check to see if any balances include an ```asset_code```, if so, it prints the associated balance.
 After going through the custom assets, it then prints the lumen balance because lumen balances do not have an associated asset code.
-Easy stuff :)
+Easy stuff!

 ### Assets Continued

 One thing you might notice if you try to read the balance of ```Account A``` is that there is no balance for ```HACK``` tokens.
 This is because issuing accounts don't maintain a balance on Stellar for the assets they are issuing.
-Since anyone can extend a trustline to anyone else, for some arbitrary token, balances and outstanding supply aren't created until the trustline is *acted upon*.
-In order for the token to actually exist, the issuer has to send tha token to someone.
+Since anyone can extend a trustline to anyone else for some arbitrary token, balances and outstanding supply aren't created until the trustline is *acted upon*.
+In order for the token to actually exist, the issuer has to send that token to someone.

 If you're interested in issuing a Stellar asset I recommend going through a few pieces of documentation:
 - [Custom Assets](https://www.stellar.org/developers/guides/walkthroughs/custom-assets.html)